dbohdan/unflattener/README.md

 Unflattener is a free and open source Python module and a command line tool (`unflatten.py`) that helps you make normal maps for 2D sprites and other graphics.
 You can use the normal maps it generates to implement dynamic lighting in video games.

-Unflattener takes as input images of your object lit by a light source pointing directly at that object from four directions: top, bottom, left and right (we call those images "directionally lit" or "d-lit" — like "d-pad").
-At least one such image is required, a least two (one with light from the top or the bottom, one with light from the left or the right) are highly recommended.

-Unflattener is written in Python and requires the libraries [NumPy](http://www.numpy.org/) and [PIL](http://www.pythonware.com/products/pil/) to work.
-Python programs can access its functionality directly by importing the `NormalMap` class from the module `normalmapgen`.
-Right now Unflattener cannot do dynamic lighting previews, so you'll need a third-party tool like the [gimp-normalmap](https://code.google.com/p/gimp-normalmap/) plugin for [GIMP](http://www.gimp.org/) for that.

-This project was inspired by [Sprite Lamp](http://snakehillgames.com/spritelamp/).

 Example
 =======